 Publications are not stocked at the address below.
-Requests for copies of IBM publications and for technical information about the system should be made to your IBM representative or to the branch office serving your locality.
+Requests for IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.

 This publication could contain technical inaccuracies or typographical errors.
-Use the Reader's Comment Form at the back of this publication to make comments about this publication.
-If the form has been removed, address your comments to IBM Corporation, Information Development, Department 245, Rochester, Minnesota 55901.
-IBM may use and distribute any of the information you supply in any way it believes appropriate without incurring any obligation whatever.
-You may, of course, continue to use the information you supply.
+A form for readers' comments is provided at the back of this publication.
+If the form has been removed, comments may be addressed to IBM Corporation, Information Development, Department 245, Rochester, Minnesota, U.S.A.
+55901.
+IBM may use or distribute whatever information you supply in any way it believes appropriate without incurring any obligation to you.